Romulo Kintanar: Personal life

-NPA member
+NPA leader

 In 1970, Kintanar joined the New People's Army at the age of 18 when he was still a freshman at the Ateneo de Davao.
 He persuaded his parents to redistribute 100 ha of their land in Davao and South Cotabato to their farmer-tenants.

 As a political officer in the NPA, one of his first engagements in the insurgency was the MV Karagatan incident in 1972, where he was tasked to lead a group of rebels to Palanan, Isabela to receive a clandestine shipment of weapons from China.
 However, they were discovered and foiled by the military, leaving Kintanar among the few survivors.
 He became friends with the local NPA commander, Victor Corpus, who later defected and became ISAFP chief.

 Kintanar later became active in Mindanao, where he participated in more than 100 battles and carried out raids against military targets, including one that enabled NPA rebels in Mindanao to gain their first armalite rifles.
+In the late 1970s, Kintanar became part of the CPP's Mindanao Regional Party Committee (MRPC), as its military chief.
+In 1981, the CPP Central Committee elevated the MRPC into the Mindanao Commission, with Kintanar heading its military secretariat.

-In 1985, he was promoted as chief of the NPA general command, during which he oversaw the movement's escalation of raids and ambushes and its expansion to include 25,000 members, 33 guerrilla companies and six battalions nationwide by 1987.
-He was also deemed the architect of the NPA's urban guerrilla campaign in the 1980s, in which he created urban hit squads such as the NPA Sparrows, also known as the Alex Boncayao Brigade (ABB), that carried out attacks on police and military personnel beginning in Davao City and expanded it to Metro Manila and other urban areas.
+In 1984, Kintanar was promoted as chief of the NPA General Command (GC), during which he oversaw the movement's escalation of raids and ambushes and its expansion to include 25,000 members, 33 guerrilla companies and six battalions nationwide by 1987.
+The NPA-GC was formed by the CPP Central Committee as part of its efforts to professionalize the insurgent structure to prepare for raising the level of armed confrontations with the Armed Forces of the Philippines (AFP).
+Kintanar reported directly to the CPP Central Committee's Executive Committee and its Political Bureau (Politburo) as chief of the NPA-GC.

+Kintanar was also deemed the architect of the NPA's urban guerrilla campaign in the 1980s, in which he created urban hit squads which became popular as the "sparrows", from the acronym of Special Partisan Units (SPARU), that carried out attacks on police and military personnel beginning in Davao City and expanded them to Metro Manila and other urban areas.
+The Alex Boncayao Brigade (ABB) active in Metro Manila became the most prominent of these "sparrow" units.
 In 1989, Kintanar claimed responsibility for the killing of US military attaché James N. Rowe in Quezon City on April 21, accusing him of being a "direct participant" in President Corazon Aquino's counter-insurgency campaign.